Rajpratik71/opscode-summit-2013-wiki/Tuesday-Azure-1030.md

 How do you handle race conditions in network device name?
 Crowbar abstracts it out.
 Will force Ubuntu and SUSE to do the right thing.

+Does crowbar serve the purpose of being a network inventory server?
+Database is what is coming from ohai in the Chef server (even with Postgres it's just Chef data) - depends on what you want to do with the inventory (not really for the accountants or to collect historical data).

 ## What will we do now?
 What needs to happen next?